Contemporary vs Modern Dance

 Origins of Modern Dance

-In contrast to modern dance’s flexibility, classical ballet is characterized by its disciplined techniques and established choreography, which some early practitioners of modern dance considered confining.
+In contrast to modern dance’s ability, classical ballet is characterized by its disciplined techniques and established choreography, which some early practitioners of modern dance considered confining.
 Dance Magazine spoke with various professionals in the field to discuss the evolving definitions and distinctions between modern and contemporary dance, highlighting the credibility of these insights.

 This innovative spirit has positioned modern dance as an appealing genre for those captivated by powerful expressions within dramatic narrative contexts.